-III.
 BEREC WORK IN 2020 AND BEYOND

-Due to the extent of the mandatory work, which BEREC is tasked with in light of the EECC, some of the projects set out in the following sections of BEREC's Work Programme 2020 are carry-overs from the Work Programme 2019.
-Given the timing for transposition deadlines set out in the EECC, particularly with respect to guidelines, BEREC has paid specific attention to when public consultations are due to take place, in order to allow stakeholders sufficient opportunity to respond to such consultations.
-While the annex below provide an illustration and a list of BEREC's deliverables throughout 2020 and beyond, the details for each Strategic Priority are set out in the following sections.
+Due to the extent of the mandatory work, with which BEREC is tasked in light of the EECC, some of the projects set out in the following sections of BEREC's Work Programme 2020 are carry-overs from the Work Programme 2019.
+Given the timing of transposition deadlines set out in the EECC, particularly with respect to guidelines, BEREC has paid specific attention to when public consultations are due to take place, in order to allow stakeholders sufficient opportunity to respond to such consultations.
+While the annex provides a list of BEREC's deliverables throughout 2020 and beyond, the details for each Strategic Priority are set out in the following sections.